Kim Kardashian Shares That She Saw A ‘Surrogate Therapist’ Before The Birth Of Chicago West

 “Towards the end we got close enough where we could communicate really without that,” Kardashian recalled. “[The therapist] would suggest, ‘Hey, I think you guys should communicate once a week through text, maybe on Mother’s Day.
 She’s a mother as well.
 Maybe get her a massage or something that’s appropriate for her to pamper.'”

-Kardashian said that the two would discuss other important areas of the birthing process, including who was in the room with her surrogate when Chicago was born.
+Kardashian said that the two would discuss other important areas of the birthing process, including who would be in the birthing room when Chicago was born.
 She said that their therapist was able to act as a “buffer” toward the end of the pregnancy, in case either of the ladies became uncomfortable with anything.

 Kardashian shared back in 2017 that she and Kanye West would be welcoming a third baby with the help of a surrogate.
 The Keeping Up With The Kardashians star caught flack online for her decision to not carry her child on her own.

 The businesswoman, who had high-risk pregnancies with North West and Saint West, defended her reasoning for wanting to go another route.
-She shared that, while she didn’t carry Chicago, it was far more difficult for her not to experience being pregnant with her child.
+She shared that, while she didn’t carry Chicago, it was far more difficult for her not to experience carrying her child.

 Although they have a close relationship now, fans still aren’t sure who Kardashian and West’s surrogate is.
 While she anonymously appeared on an episode of KUWTK, they have not publicly announced her identity to the world as of yet.